Buying real estate in Mauritania?

 Which areas are truly high-end in Mauritania right now?

-The truly high-end neighborhoods in Mauritania are concentrated in Nouakchott and include Tevragh Zeina, Ksar, Cite Plage, Las Palmas, Ilot K, Ilot M, and the best parts of Socogim, which consistently attract the highest prices and most discerning buyers.
+The truly high-end neighborhoods in Mauritania right now are concentrated in Nouakchott and include Tevragh Zeina (especially the streets closest to the embassy district), Ksar, Cite Plage, Las Palmas, and the Ilot K and Ilot M micro-areas, which are consistently where the highest-priced properties in the country are listed.

 How much does it really cost to buy, beyond the price, in Mauritania in 2026?